 - Avoid using Maps turn-by-turn directions.
 This mode generates a lot of heat.

-- Avoid charging until you get somewhere cooler, or the iPhone's had a chance to cool down.
+- Avoid charging until you get somewhere cooler, or until the iPhone has had a chance to cool down.
 Charging heats up the device.

 - Turn on Airplane mode.
-This turns off GPS, Bluetooth, WiFi and Cellular data.
-It's in Control Centre: swipe up from the Home or lock screen and tap the plane icon.
+This turns off GPS, Bluetooth, Wi-Fi and Cellular data.
+It's in Control Centre: tap the plane icon.

 Hopefully these tips will help you to keep the iPhone running at an acceptable temperature.
 If not, it's possible that there is a more serious fault, and you should make an appointment at Apple's Genius Bar.